lpe5387/CSCI344-Compiler/README.md

-# CSCI344-Compiler
+# CSCI344-Compiler: Phase 1

-This file contains provided code, testers, and test cases.

-provided shouls be a top level package in your src directory JottParserTester and JottTokenizerTester classes should be in a package call testers.
+For Phase 1 to run correctly with JottTokenizerTester.java, JottTokenizer.java should be in the "provided" package, and SyntaxException.java should be in a package called "exceptions".
+Both are in "src".

-the testCases directories should be in the working directory of your project.

 Authors:
 Issac Kim,